awsdocs/amazon-rekognition-developer-guide/doc_source/api-video.md

 **Note**
 Amazon Rekognition retains the results of a video analysis operation for 7 days\.
 You will not be able to retrieve the analysis results after this time\.

-The `GetLabelDetectionResponse` operation response JSON is similar to the following:
+The `GetLabelDetection` operation response JSON is similar to the following:

 ```
 {